-Let’s find out from Delhi’s leading laparoscopic surgeon for fistula, Dr Amita Jain, a renowned laparoscopic surgeon, about what foods we should eat and what we should not in case of fistula.
+Let’s find out from Dr Amita Jain, a renowned general and laparoscopic surgeon and one of the most experienced specialist doctors for fistula treatments and surgeries in Delhi and India, about what foods we should eat and what we should not in case of fistula.
 Dr Amita Jain lists certain foods that you need to eat to avoid fistula; these are:

 What to eat to avoid a fistula?